-It is therefore recommended that when gifts are given in specific circumstances, they should be given by the whole staff group or by groups of staff (e.g. a vocational department) or on behalf of the whole school, in line with the agreed policy, by agreement with a senior manager and the action should be recorded.
+It is therefore recommended that when gifts are given in specific circumstances, they should be given by the whole staff group or by groups of staff (e.g., a vocational department) or on behalf of the whole school, in line with the agreed policy, by agreement with a senior manager and the action should be recorded.

-Staff and volunteers should exercise care when selecting children and/or young people for specific activities, jobs or privileges in order to avoid perceptions of favouritism,
+Staff and volunteers should exercise care when selecting children for specific activities, jobs or privileges in order to avoid perceptions of favouritism, unfairness, or injustice.
+Similar care should be exercised when pupils are excluded from an activity.
+Methods and criteria for selection and exclusion should always be subject to clear, fair, agreed criteria and subject to scrutiny.